elmarsto/hi-script/notes.md

 #Closures

+TODO

+Tentatively, something like

+foo= func ... end

+The cool thing about closures, of course,  is that from within a closure one may refer to labels that were defined in the context of the closure's declaration.

-Closures are implemented by passing subroutines a JSON object containing a copy of the entire context.
+Closures are just subroutines whose -1th stack element is a JSON object representing the stack of its declaration context.

-TODO figure out syntax.